Places

 NPS Photo/Luther Bailey

-O'Neill's interest in Eastern thought and Carlotta's passion for Oriental art and decor inspired the name Tao House.
-Taoism is one of the great religious traditions of China.
-"Tao," generally translated as "The Way," is the term given to the primal reality which gives birth to the visible world.
+The name Tao House reflects O'Neill's interest in Eastern philosophy and Carlotta's passion for Oriental art and decor.
+Taoism, one of China's great religious traditions, inspired the name.
+"Tao," generally translated as "The Way," refers to the primal reality that gives birth to the visible world.
 O'Neill was aware of Taoist concepts, some of which paralleled his own dramatic ideas.
-The sea symbolized for him the "impelling, inscrutable forces behind life, which it is my ambition to at least faintly shadow ... in my plays."
+For him, the sea symbolized "the impelling, inscrutable forces behind life, which it is my ambition to at least faintly shadow ... in my plays."

-While O'Neill wrote, Carlotta channeled her own creative energy into the house.
-Combining a Spanish colonial exterior of adobe-like blocks with an interior of deep blue ceilings and red doors, tiled or black-stained floors, and Chinese furniture, she called it her "pseudo-Chinese house."
-Because Carlotta's eyes were overly sensitive to light, most of the shades were kept drawn.
-The darkness and the ghostly images reflected by colored mirrors created a shadowy, enclosed atmosphere that unsettled some visitors.
+While O'Neill focused on his writing, Carlotta channeled her creative energy into designing the house.
+She combined a Spanish colonial exterior of adobe-like blocks with an interior featuring deep blue ceilings, red doors, tiled or black-stained floors, and Chinese furniture.
+She called it her "pseudo-Chinese house."
+Due to Carlotta's sensitivity to light, most of the shades were kept drawn, creating a shadowy, enclosed atmosphere that some visitors found unsettling.
+The darkness and ghostly images reflected by colored mirrors added to the house's unique ambiance.

-While he was at Tao House, O'Neill refused requests to produce the plays he wrote there.
-He wanted to complete five of the cycle plays first.
-He did not want the others staged until the war was over.
-During these years, he turned his back on the "show shop," his term for the theatre world.
-He dedicated his time to the "soul-grinding" work on the cycle, and transformed his own past into the autobiographical plays that made him America's most important playwright.
+During his time at Tao House, O'Neill refused requests to produce the plays he wrote there.
+He wanted to complete five plays in his cycle before allowing any to be staged, and he preferred to wait until after World War II.
+He turned his back on the "show shop," his term for the theatre world, dedicating himself instead to the "soul-grinding" work of writing.
+During these years, he transformed his own past into the autobiographical plays that cemented his reputation as America's most important playwright.

 Park footer